sordina/sordina.github.io/_drafts/value_perception_action_theory_of_mind.markdown

 	           |   ^                   |   ^
 	           | K |      Party 5      | L |
 	           +---/                   +---/

-Notes 2:

-* Group Perceptions - What does it mean for a group to percieve?
-* Canonical form - Observations relative to a perciever
-* Self deception and self perception
-* Can I remove the 'F' arrow?
-Only if it provides at least one unique scenario
-* Changes references of `Body` to `Group`
-* Add I,J,K and L

 <!-- hoe
 [ [y] ++ take 1 x ++ [last x] ++ " | " ++ [y] ++ " | " ++ x | x <- ["Group 1","Group 2","Party 1","Party 2","Party 3","Party 4","Party 5"], y <- "ABCDEFGHIJKL"]